keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

 To install a version prior to v0.9.0, use the install command sequence that is documented for that release.
-Use the same command sequence documented for v0.9.0 to determine the CHART version for the release you want to install:
+To install the latest version use:

 ```shell
 helm repo add keptn https://charts.lifecycle.keptn.sh